yoga495/Pi_Hub_Development_Kit/Analog_Mode_Devices/README.md

 - `accelerometer-test.py`: Test script for accelerometer
 - `joystick-test.py`: Test script for joystick

+## Help
+For additional help or to report issues, please post your comments here: https://www.hackster.io/yoganandham2012/pi-hub-development-kit-a-versatile-modular-iot-prototyping-ca311e.

 ## License

 This project is released under the MIT License.